-A life-changing prune happened in my life in December 2015 when I left the classroom for the last time with health issues.
+A life-changing prune happened in my life in December 2015 when I left the classroom with health issues.
 It took a year for me to work out what direction that prune would have on my family, career, and future.
-Bearing in mind I had been the main wage earner for my 30-year teaching career.
+I had been the main wage earner for my 30-year teaching career.

-I’m satisfied that the best outcome came next.
-That painful prune led to greatly-improved mental health.
+I’m satisfied that what came next was the best outcome.
+That painful prune led to greatly improved mental health.